Sohoxic/LinEx/README.md

 ## How to run the kernel code?

-**0.** Execute the following command to install all the header files and dependencies.
+**0.** Execute the following command to install all the header files and dependencies required for the kernel module.

 ```
 sudo apt-get install build-essential linux-headers-$(uname -r)